 Never say never, Karl!
-Following decades of pressure, including lively protests, from PETA and our international affiliates, the Karl Lagerfeld brand—whose late founder stubbornly defended the gruesome killing of animals for fashion—has finally banned fur.
+Following decades of pressure, including lively protests from PETA entities worldwide, the Karl Lagerfeld brand—whose late founder stubbornly defended the gruesome killing of animals for fashion—has finally banned fur.

 AM Retail Group (which operates Wilsons Leather, Karl Lagerfeld Paris, and other brands) and its parent company, G-III Apparel Group (whose brands include Andrew Marc), have also banned the material.